 - Customize the chart by adding data labels from the “+” option provided.

 - And stretch the chart.

-- Now right click on the chart and a wizard box appear.
+- Now right click on the chart, and a wizard box appears.
 Click on Save as Template.

 - Now select this data and click on all charts.